anukwelugodson/cybercloud-labs/module 5-legal, Ethical & Careers/README.md

 - Would I be okay if everyone acted this way?
 - Would it look good on the front page of a newspaper?

-*Bottom line: *What’s legal isn’t always ethical.
+*Bottom line:* What’s legal isn’t always ethical.
 Ethics requires transparency and responsibility.

 ---

 ##  Cybersecurity Certifications

 Certifications help validate your skills, boost your profile, and unlock new career levels.

-###  Notable Certifications:

 | Certification | Description | Experience Required |
 |---------------|-------------|---------------------|